-Electric-drive vehicles have already achieved mass production scale in India in the form of two-wheeled bikes and scooters, and four-wheeled vehicle production capacity should reach a similar point by 2010.
-Yo Bykes, a producer of electric bikes and scooters, has an installed capacity of 250 000 units per year (Electrotherm 2009).
-The Indian manufacturer Reva, which has already put 3 000 electric cars on the road worldwide, is expanding its current annual production capacity from 6 000 to 30 000, with a new plant to open next year (Pepper 2009).
-The company has also just announced two new models, one of which will feature an advanced lithium-ion battery (Cleantech 2009).
+Electric-drive vehicles have already achieved mass production scale in India in the form of two-wheeled bikes and scooters, and four-wheeled vehicle production capacity could soon reach a similar point as GM India recently partnered with Reva to produce an electric car (Indian Drives 2011).
+The Indian manufacturer Mahindra Reva is aiming to sell 2 500 cars domestically by 2012, through an expansion of its current 10 dealerships to 60-70 by January, 2012 (Economic Times 2011).
+Reva, which has already put 4 000 electric cars on the road worldwide, is expanding its current annual production capacity from 6 000 to 30 000, with a new plant to open next year (Pepper 2009).
+There are currently three electric cars available in the Indian market, the Mahindra Reva and EVs by Tara International and Bavina Cars India Limited (CarDekho 2011).

 Despite global recognition of India as a growing centre of EV production, most Indian EV manufacturers contend that low volumes and the present duty structure make manufacturing unviable.
-Electricity supply and reliability may also raise concerns.
+Electricity supply and reliability may also concerns.
 The Society of Manufacturers of Electric Vehicles, incorporated in September 2009, estimates that two-wheeler makers and importers sold about 100 000 units last year - a 10% market share - and the vast majority of the electric scooters sold in India last year were imported (Srivastava 2009).
+Yo Bykes, a producer of electric bikes and scooters, has an installed capacity of 250 000 units per year (Electrotherm 2009).

-Sales are also low for electric cars; Reva sold only 600 last fiscal year.
-Manufacturers suggest that these low sales figures are the product of high costs, attributable to high taxes.
+So far sales are low for electric cars but this could soon change; Reva sold only 600 in 2008-2009, but is targeting 5 000 cars in 2012.
+Manufacturers suggest that low sales figures are the product of high costs, attributable to high taxes.
 Reva estimates that it pays INR 35 000 to 40 000 (USD 720 to USD 825) extra in excise tax (10% of its vehicles' INR 400 000 [USD 8 250] price).
 Value-added tax (VAT) is another point of contention.
 Indian electric vehicle manufacturers jointly requested to reduce VAT to 4% from 12.5% in early 2009.
-Additionally, few public charging stations have been installed due to the high upfront cost, estimated to be about INR 50 000 (USD 1 030) per station, not including land costs.
+Additionally, few public charging stations have been installed so far, perhaps due to the high upfront cost, estimated to be about INR 50 000 (USD 1 030) per station, not including land costs.